Recovery Wheel |

 direction and shake your rattle three times in each direction as you

 invoke the elements, ancestors and guardians at each quadrant.
-As each participant enters
+Or if you

-the circle each would individually give thanks for all our relations.
+the circle each would individually give thanks for all our relations,

 When you are about to close your